 What is a General Partnership?

-The liabilities, contributions, and responsibilities of the partners are often equal unless stated otherwise.
-As such, profits and losses are also typically shared equally among the partners unless specified otherwise.
+When it comes to general partnerships, no formal filing is required in most states, including Delaware.
+Once the business is formed, the liabilities, contributions, and responsibilities of the partners are often equal unless stated otherwise.
+Profits and losses are also typically shared equally among the partners unless specified otherwise.
+As a result, the business itself does not pay income tax.
+Instead, taxes pass through to the owners’ personal tax return.
 Typically, a partnership agreement will describe which partners have certain authorities and responsibilities.
-In a general partnership, each partner will have a partnership account on the books of the company.
+A well-drafted partnership agreement can help avoid misunderstandings by clearly defining each partner’s roles and expectations.

 What is a Limited Partnership?

-In a limited partnership, the management roles are divided between general partners and limited partners.
-Limited partnerships will have at least one general partner to man the day-to-day operations of the business.
-General partners and limited partners may invest money into the company. but limited partners usually do not play a significan role in management.
-However, a general partner may also be personally liable for the debts of the company, while the limited partner is not.
-Only a general partner’s personal assets (in addition to the business assets) can come into play when it comes to paying off the company’s debts.
+Both general partners and limited partners may invest money in the company, though limited partners' personal assets are not at risk if the business incurs debts or legal issues.
+A general partner may be personally liable for the debts of the company, while a limited partner is not.
+This means that a general partner’s personal assets (in addition to the business assets) can come into play when it comes to paying off the company’s debts.
+However, limited partners can lose liability protection if they actively manage the business.

-It is important to note that the General Partner’s name and address are listed on the Certificate of Limited Partnership that is filed with the state, making the General Partner public information.
-The General Partner is often an LLC, but there are times when we have seen clients choose to list a person as the General Partner.
+It is also important to note that the General Partner’s name and address are listed on the Certificate of Limited Partnership that is filed with the state, making the General Partner's information public.
+One solution is to have an LLC serve as the General Partner, but you can also just list a person.

-We recommend clients work with an attorney to ensure they understand their liability and protections in any partnership, including Delaware General Partnerships and Delaware Limited Partnerships.
-For clients who wish for all members to have limited liability protection, the popular choice is the Delaware LLC.
+We recommend that our clients work with an attorney to ensure they understand their liability and protections in any partnership.
+For clients who wish for all members to have limited liability protection, you can always choose to form a Delaware LLC.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such source’s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.